hvervetid/housepriceindex/README.md

 wards <- example_dataset_wards
 transactions <- example_dataset_transactions

-### Find centroids of hexagons to use as the targets
+### Find centroids of wards to be used as the targets
 ward_centroids <- sf::st_centroid(wards)

 ### Run the index